 Demonstrate Clinical Competency

-- Students/graduates will apply positioning skills.
+- Students/graduates will apply accurate positioning skills.

 - Students/graduates will select appropriate technical factors.